Itineraries and routes

 This trip will follow the same itinerary as the other Alaska trips, so read that section above.
 This trip will be without resupply, which we understand translates into heavier loads.
 We’ve successfully run many 11-day trips without resupply and guides will pace the group accordingly.

-California: Kings Canyon High Basin Route (11 days)
+California: Yosemite High Route or Kings Canyon High Basin Route (11 days)

-It’s not practical for even very fit groups to finish the entire route in eleven days, but we hope to assemble two groups who can complete two of its biggest loops, around the Middle Fork of the Kings and the South Fork of the Kings.
+Depending on permit acquisition, the California 11-day Signature Series group will take on a long section of one of these routes.
 Both routes generally connect high off-trail valleys and basins with exciting off-trail passes.
 Expect to spend a significant amount of time above treeline, to encounter few or no other groups, and to have daily opportunities for swimming in alpine lakes.

 This trip will be without resupply, which we understand translates into heavier loads.
 We’ve successfully run many 11-day trips without resupply and guides will pace the group accordingly.